 The rare black-necked cranes are spotted at the Phobjikha Valley between late October and mid-February.

-A visit Bhutan will give an amazing experience and lot of knowledge about the Bhutan culture, as this place is less known it welcomes travelers to explore and adore the beauty and simplicity of the county.
+A visit to Bhutan will give an amazing experience and lot of knowledge about the Bhutan culture.
+This place is less known and it welcomes travellers to explore the place while adoring the beauty and simplicity of the country.